ang-zeyu/infisearch/README.md

 > :warning: This is still a very new project, and some things may completely change over releases! (fingers crossed)<br>
 >
 > Please keep the version fixed and check back for version updates.
+>
+> Also, high possibility of bugs :bug::bug:.
+Please don't use this in absolutely critical applications yet.

 ## Description